Jabs equal jobs? Fed sees possible economic boom if vaccine gets on track | Politics

 'DIRECTLY LINKED' Since the Fed last met in mid-December, there has been a whipsaw sequence of events around both the pandemic and U.S. governance, matters both critical to the economy's performance.

 A massive surge in coronavirus cases has been offset by optimism over the initial distribution of two vaccines.
-Confirmation of the Democratic Party's control of both the executive and legislative branches was offset by outgoing President Donald Trump's effort to subvert the electoral outcome, reaching a crescendo in last Wednesday's assault on the Capitol.
-Part of the upside scenario seen by Fed policymakers in recent days is based on the incoming administration of Democratic President-elect Joe Biden's working more smoothly with a Congress controlled by his party to put additional fiscal support in place and fix what has been a rocky start to the vaccine's distribution.
+Confirmation of the Democratic Party's control of both the executive and legislative branches was offset by outgoing President Trump's effort to subvert the electoral outcome, reaching a crescendo in last Wednesday's assault on the Capitol.
+Part of the upside scenario seen by Fed policymakers in recent days is based on the incoming Biden administration working more smoothly with a Congress controlled by his party to put additional fiscal support in place and fix what has been a rocky start to the vaccine's distribution.

 It is a unique challenge - managing the national security, legal and political fallout from last week's events alongside the health and economic policy concerns looming over the country.
 But the more the vaccine agenda slips, the worse the economy will fare, say economists who agree that when it comes to the immunization program, speed matters.